 - Alert: Firefox Monitor

 Surfshark offers a data removal service (Incogni) for $5.79–$11.49 monthly.
-They’ll remove your personal data from over 130 data brokers, continually search for new data brokers, and update data removal requests when necessary.
+They’ll remove your personal data from more than 130 data brokers, continually search for new data brokers, and update data removal requests when necessary.

 The former number requires you to get an annual subscription.
 Meanwhile, the latter is their monthly plan.